-21. Close the Create Connection dialog.
+21. Click OK to close the Create Connection dialog.

 Because we have set the offset position to zero, the Base\Arm1 joint has the same position as the Base body.
 To better see the joint we can turn on the Ghost Mode for Bodies, to make the bodies transparent.